 Picture yourself planning to go out to dinner with your partner.
 Maybe it’s even a special occasion.
 And you want to go to your favorite restaurant, and you know exactly what you want to order.

 But your partner doesn’t like that restaurant as much as you do.
 They want to go somewhere else—somewhere cheaper and less romantic and not as good, in your opinion, and you don’t want to go there.
 But instead of talking it out and compromising—maybe deciding on another place where you can both get something you want and still have a good time together—you end up fighting over it.
 And not in a good way, either.
 There are insults and hurt feelings, nothing changes, and you don’t have dinner together.

 What was supposed to be a nice, romantic evening turns into a bitter fight.
 And it’s really a bitter fight over nothing.

-This is a common occurrence in relationships, with fights about the TV remote or what to eat for dinner that are, in reality, about nothing specific.
-In an interview with Anderson Cooper, John Gottman reveals that the number one thing that couples fight about is nothing:
+This is a common occurrence in relationships.
+In reality, fights about the TV remote or what to eat for dinner that are about nothing specific.
+In an interview with Anderson Cooper, John Gottman reveals that the number one thing that couples fight about is exactly that: nothing.